uva-engineering-decision-analysis/class_notes/Session_5.md

 # Session 5

 In the previous example "When should I leave my house to get to the airport", we do not use directly the estimated value, because there is an uncertainty and error in estimation how long it will to take you to get to the airport.
 The cost of the error is not symmetric; it will cost you a lot more to be a little bit late than to be a little bit early there.
 Therefore, your optimal action, should take that estimation error into account.
-You choose the action that maximazes payoff in estimation rather than the estimate of unobserved parameter and then, plug that into the decision making formula, assuming it is correct, ignoring the error and then make an action based on that assumption (estimated value).
+You choose the action that maximizes payoff in estimation rather than the estimate of unobserved parameter and then, plug that into the decision making formula, assuming it is correct, ignoring the error and then make an action based on that assumption (estimated value).

-Here, We need to quantify the amount of the error (uncertainty) and take inti account to make a rigorous optimal decision.
+Here, we need to quantify the amount of the error (uncertainty) and take inti account to make a rigorous optimal decision.
 This is why the statistical decision theory is a powerful tool because it gives you the rigorous way to deal with the error.

 Actions: $a \in A$